daviswieck/ha-college-football/README.md

 # College Football game data in Home Assistant

-This integration fetches data for an NFL team's current/future game, and creates a sensor with attributes for the details of the game.
+This integration fetches data for an College Football team's current/future game, and creates a sensor with attributes for the details of the game.

 The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.Thank you for the starting place!